abpio/abp-commercial-docs/en/modules/gdpr.md

 `AbpCookieConsentOptions` properties:

-* `IsEnabled` (default: false): It uses to enable/disable to show **Cookie Consent** on the layout.
+* `IsEnabled` (default: false): This flag enables or disables the **Cookie Consent** feature.
-* `CookiePolicyUrl`: It defines the cookie policy page url and when it's configured, the "Cookie Policy" page url is added to the cookie consent.
-Thus, users can examine the cookie policy before accepting the cookie consent.
+* `CookiePolicyUrl`: It defines the cookie policy page URL.
+When it's set, "Cookie Policy" page URL is automatically added to the cookie consent statement.
+Thus, users can check the cookie policy before accepting the cookie consent.
+You can set it as a local address like `/CookiePolicy` or full URL like `https://example.com/cookie-policy`.
-* `PrivacyPolicyUrl`: It defines the privacy policy page url and when it's configured, the "Privacy Policy" page url is added to the cookie consent.
-Thus, users can examine the privacy policy before accepting the cookie consent.
+* `PrivacyPolicyUrl`: It defines the privacy policy page URL.
+When it's set, the "Privacy Policy" page URL is automatically added to the cookie consent statement.
+Thus, users can check the privacy policy before accepting the cookie consent.
+You can set it as a local address like `/PrivacyPolicy` or full URL like `https://example.com/privacy-policy`.

 ## Internals